tildetown/rodo/README.md

 * Racket: [https://racket-lang.org/](https://racket-lang.org/)
 * rodo's source code: [https://github.com/m455/rodo](https://github.com/m455/rodo)

-# Downloading Racket
+## Downloading Racket

 The Racket programming language will be needed to create a single-file executable

-## To download and install Racket
+### To download and install Racket

 1. Run `sudo apt install racket` on the command line

-# Downloading the rodo source code
+## Downloading the rodo source code

 rodo's source code is needed so Racket's `raco` tool can create a single-file executable

-## To download the rodo source code
+### To download the rodo source code

 1. Run `git clone https://github.com/m455/rodo`

-# Installing rodo
+# Getting started

-This section will guide you through installing rodo.
-Rodo will be installed into the `/usr/local/bin` directory.
+This section will guide you through settig up rodo.

 **Note**: This section assumes you have already [downloaded the rodo source code](#downloading-the-rodo-source-code).

+## Installing rodo

+Installing rodo will add a rodo executable to the `/usr/local/bin` directory.
+This allows users to run rodo from any directory on their system.

+**Note**: Writing to the `/usr/local/bin` directory requires root privileges.

-## To install rodo
+### To install rodo

 1. Change to the directory you downloaded rodo into
 2. Run `sudo ./install.sh`

+## Uninstalling rodo

-# Uninstalling rodo
+Uninstalling rodo removes the rodo executable from the `/usr/local/bin` directory.

-This section will guide you through uninstalling rodo.
-The procedures in the next section will remove the `rodo` executable from `/usr/local/bin`.

-## To uninstall rodo
+### To uninstall rodo

 1. Change to the directory you downloaded rodo into
 2. Run `sudo ./uninstall`